Ayms/bitcoin-transactions/README.md

 That's why, even if there are zero technical reason for doing this, some people advise to transfer first their bitcoins to another wallet before proceeding with such module

-However, if you want to move your bitcoins "from bitcoin core to BCH, BTG or BCD" (which as explained above means nothing) or from "bitcoin core to a bitcoin gold exchange", you can just use the ``create`` command:
+However, if you want to move your bitcoins "from bitcoin core to BCH, BTG, BCD or SBTC" (which as explained above means nothing) or from "bitcoin core to a bitcoin X exchange", you can just use the ``create`` command:

 `node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=privkey addr= fees= amount=(optional)`